njunius/Puppitor/README.md

  * `npc_greedy.py` (contains the `think` function that performs a greedy search over a given affect_vector, the `current_emotional_state` argument, using a given `action_key_map` and `affecter` as the basis for actions to try and effects to evaluate)

 # Usage
 To use Puppitor simply put the desired `.py` files in the desired directory and import them into your project.
+Note that to use the components of `affecter.py` you will need to have JSON files formatted as Puppitor rules, examples can be found in `affect_rules`.
+Detailed API descriptions to come.